What is the best age to start Piano Lessons for your child?

-I have noticed that it is easier to teach a 4-year old student to play the piano when he shows an interest in learning an instrument from the start.
+I have noticed that it is easier to teach a 4-year-old student to play the piano when he shows an interest in learning an instrument from the start.
 Those students concentrate on learning the material and look forward to studying a new song.
-Focus is an important part of learning process, as well as the ability to listen to the teacher and follow directions.
-Moreover, the student who does not want to learn the piano, but gets enrolled into the lessons by his convinced parents will perform poorly.
+Focus is an important part of the learning process, as well as the ability to listen to the teacher and follow directions.
+Moreover, the student who does not want to learn the piano, but gets enrolled in the lessons by his convinced parents will perform poorly.
 That is frequently true despite the entertaining and engaging music material and fun music games that our skilled piano teachers offer during lessons.

 Mental Readiness for Private Piano Lessons

-A student needs to have a basic understanding of the counting to begin private piano lessons.
+A student needs to have a basic understanding of counting to begin private piano lessons.
 Young children learn to number their fingers, 1 through 5.
 Then, they position the correct finger number on the keys.
-Not only we create fun games for kids to perfect the finger-key coordination, but, as a piano teacher, I enjoy playing the finger number learning games with students as well.
-Additionally, the kids learn to count music beats and rhythm.
+Not only do we create fun games for kids to perfect finger-key coordination, but, as a piano teacher, I enjoy playing the finger number learning games with students as well.
+Additionally, the kids learn to count music beats and rhythms.
 Overall, the piano learning experience is fun and engaging!

 Furthermore, music is made up of notes.
 Each note has a letter name.
-The 4-year olds need to understand the alphabet concepts and know at least the letters of the music alphabet, or A through G. That’s 7 letters of the music alphabet to remember!
+The 4-year-olds need to understand the alphabet concepts and know at least the letters of the music alphabet, or A through G. That’s 7 letters of the music alphabet to remember!

 Lastly, students will need to be able to move each finger independently in order to translate the note reading to the finger movements.
 That takes practice.
-We help children to improve their technicality through piano finger marching games, crocodile dives, chocolate chip cookie games and many more!
+We help children to improve their technicality through piano finger marching games, crocodile dives, chocolate chip cookie games, and many more!

 Physical Readiness for Private Piano Lessons

-Students should have a basic motor and hand-eye skills to begin lessons.
+Students should have basic motor and hand-eye skills to begin lessons.
 A typical 4-year-old child will quickly improve his coordination in piano lessons by learning to read notes and pressing the keys at the same time.

 Parental Readiness for Private Music Lessons

 Parental support and willingness to help children develop a daily practice routine will help them to progress faster, take lessons more seriously, and stay motivated.
-We see great results in children’s progresses when we have parents or nannies on board.
+We see great results in children’s progress when we have parents or nannies on board.
 They, in turn, schedule daily piano practice time for kids and communicate with us about possible challenges during practices at home.

 Music education at an early age is very important in children’s overall development.
-All of our Los Angeles piano teachers are experienced working with very young children and keeping the lessons fun and engaging.
+All of our Los Angeles piano teachers are experienced in working with very young children and keeping the lessons fun and engaging.

 Ready to schedule your children’s initial piano lessons?